Are you planning on spending 2 days in Kuala Lumpur?

 This gigantic green space is the perfect place for a relaxing stroll after a long day.
-There are also some very exotic plants there such as the poisonous sausages!
+There are also some very exotic plants there such as poisonous sausages!
 They are some of the strangest plants I have ever seen in my life!

 2. Kuala Lumpur Butterfly Park

-Adjacent to the Perdana Botanical Gardens is another hidden gems of Kuala Lumpur, the Kuala Lumpur Butterfly Park.
+Adjacent to the Perdana Botanical Gardens is another hidden gem of Kuala Lumpur, the Kuala Lumpur Butterfly Park.
 Featuring over 5,000 butterflies, this butterfly park is perfect for people traveling with kids in Kuala Lumpur.

 However, the entrance price is quite steep at 35 RM, but I can guarantee you that it will be a good experience!